 The world’s highest Ferris wheel, the High Roller, is a family-friendly activity with a bit of adventure thrown in.
 Towering above the Strip, the wheel features rotating passenger cabins that provide a smooth ride.
 Get a bird’s eye view of Vegas!

-The crowds of the Strip might have you yearning for a more laid back activity.
+The crowds of the Strip might have you yearning for a more laid-back activity.
 Lucky for you, the natural side of Vegas is just a tour away!
-Tours to the Red Rock Canyon depart from Vegas (even offering hotel pickup) and will whisk you away to towering cliffs and sparkling streams.
+Our Red Rock Canyon Tour departs from Vegas (even offering hotel pickup) and will whisk you away to towering cliffs and sparkling streams.
 Comfortable, convenient, and jaw-dropping, this tour will be the perfect escape from the hustle on the Boulevard!
+For more thrills, upgrade to the rugged Red Rock Canyon Rocky Gap Off-Road Tour.

 Ziplines are usually reserved for exotic destinations, but apparently Vegas qualifies!
 This thrill ride will take you soaring from one Rio tower to the other, 500 feet above the ground!
 Reaching speeds up to 33 mph, this activity is not for the faint of heart.